SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 24 May, 2024
+### 📅 Saturday, 25 May, 2024
 ------
 ### Events
 ------
-As of my last update in early 2023, specific events for May 24 of a given year in the United States would not be known unless they are annual occurrences or have been scheduled in advance.
-Typically, the specific events happening on any given date, such as May 24, would vary from year to year.
-However, here are some general types of events that could occur in the U.S. on May 24 based on historical trends:
+- **Memorial Day Observance (Varies by Year)**: Memorial Day is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
+Memorial Day is observed on the last Monday of May, which may fall on May 25 depending on the year.

-- Memorial Day Observances (if May
+- **National Missing Children's Day**: May 25 is also recognized as National Missing Children's Day in the United States.
+First proclaimed by President Ronald Reagan in 198
 ### Positive Qoute
 ------
-"Spread kindness like confetti and watch the world sparkle with joy! ✨🎉❤️"
+"Every sunrise 🌅 is an invitation to brighten someone's day with kindness and a smile 😊.
+Embrace the light within, and let it shine through you! ✨"